-ART 212 Figure Drawing
+Figure Drawing

 This course is designed to introduce students to the study of the human figure, applying the skills and techniques acquired in Basic Drawing.
-Although this course covers fundamental human skeletal and muscular structure, its focus is on learning to represent the expressive nature of the human figure through various drawing techniques and the developmental and individual style.
+Although this course covers fundamental human skeletal and muscular structure, its focus is on learning to represent the expressive nature of the human figure through various drawing techniques and the development of individual style.
+Offered every year.
 Prerequisite: ART 110